TuxVinyards/qqX/README.md

 - FreeBird is default and based on quickemu @ Aug 4.
 FreeSpirit has had initial testing and looks good.
 This is based on Aug 29.

 - Users still on version 1.8.04 and previous should download the latest release directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
 So, use the installer/updater ....

-- The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.

-- 1.10.01.02 is now available as a micro-point release with fixes for a shared drive creation glitch and a theoretical quickget no-editions array message.

-@ Sept 16 - Version 1.10.02  Adds a few fixes and tweaks.
-Plus more improvements for KDE6 / Qt6 / Wayland / XFCE etc

 ### Reliability